hkupitz/c7-training-embedded/instructions/exercise02.md

 ## Detailed steps

 1. The BPMN file, in this case `payment.bpmn` already is on the classpath of your packaged process application and can be used for automated deployment and testing.
-2. Add the required dependencies to the pom.xml:
+2. Add the required dependencies to the pom.xml if they are not present yet:
    ```xml
     <dependency>
       <groupId>org.camunda.bpm</groupId>